ChrisChoi314/Neutrino-Code/README.md

 ├── Neutrino-Code           # This repository
 │   └──  ...
 └── NANOGrav_15yr_v1.0.1    # The extracted folder for the NANOGrav data

 ```
+You may download it anywhere else, but make sure to change lines 23, 24, 25 in emir/emir_hasasia.py accordingly.

 Unless you have a computer that has over 30 GB, you're going to want to download the data in chunks.

 First, run ../../emir -- TBC